Admissions Requirements for International Applicants & Transfer Students

 William & Mary's Institution Code for TOEFL is 6987.

-Both the Online MBA and Online MSBA programs are comprised of courses that have been tailored to meet specific learning objectives, courses which support a specific sequential pattern of skills development.
+The online business programs are comprised of courses that have been tailored to meet specific learning objectives, courses which support a specific sequential pattern of skills development.
 Because of these unique program designs and course structures, direct course equivalents may not always exist outside of William & Mary's own programs.
 However, students may request that an outside course be reviewed as a possible substitute, subject to the following:

 Note about transfer credits: To ensure credit will be granted, students should seek approval for transfer credits prior to enrolling in the course they would like to have waived.
 To obtain approval for a course, students should contact the Program Director.
 Transfer credits are not included in the student's cumulative grade point average because only the credit transfers, not the grade.
 A minimum grade of "B" (a B- is not acceptable) is required for all transfer courses.
 All transfer credit hours must be posted on the student's record before they are eligible to graduate.
 If an official transcript is not received in time to process transfer credit in the semester a student intends to graduate, a revised Notice of Candidacy for Graduation form must be submitted for the following semester, at which time the student will graduate.